mshagirov/pythonlab/_01-introduction/05_numerical_operations.md

 </script></pre></div>

 Equality operations, `==` and `!=` can be used with any data type.
-For instance, you can check if a variable's *value* is equal to a string `Python`.
+For instance, you can check if a variable's *value* is equal to a string "Python".

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>